 The tenant base of the Fund is well diversified.
-The rental concentration of the Fund's subsidiaries (rental income from the 10 largest tenants) is shown in the picture above with the largest tenant Rimi Baltic accounting for 9.4% of
+The rental concentration of the Fund's subsidiaries (rental income from the 10 largest tenants) is shown in the picture above with the largest tenant Rimi Baltic accounting for 9.8% of the annualised rental income.
+As further discussed in the risk management section, credit risk is mitigated by the high quality of the existing tenant base.

-The graph below shows the age of assets in the Fund's portfolio since construction or the last major refurbishment.
+The graph on the right shows the age of assets in the Fund's portfolio since construction or the last major refurbishment.
 The management team is working on new development projects and expects to improve the Fund's average portfolio age in the future.